q-inho/q-inho.github.io/_posts/Physics/General/2022-09-16-Study-Roadmap-for-Physics.md

 </div>
 </details>

+>Introduction to relativity; introduction to quantum theory: particle-wave duality and Schrodinger equation; atoms, molecules; and statistical physics: Maxwell, Bose and Fermi distributions.

 ## Mathematical Methods in Physics

->Physical applications of analytic and numerical methods are studied in such topics as differential equations, Fourier series, Laplace transforms, matrices and vectors.

 <details>
-<summary>Resource</summary>
+<summary>Study material</summary>
 <div markdown="1">
 - Mathematical Methods in The Physical Sciences by Mary L. Boas
 </div>
 </details>

+>Physical applications of analytic and numerical methods are studied in such topics as differential equations, Fourier series, Laplace transforms, matrices and vectors.

 #### Reference